roomforyeesus/online-course/README.md

 **General Notes**<br><br>
-An cloud native online course app.
+An cloud native online course app using django

 **ER Diagram**
 For your reference